Rapptz/discord.py/docs/api.rst

     :param message: A :class:`Message` of the deleted message.

+.. function:: on_raw_message_delete(message_id, channel_id)

+    Called when a message is deleted.
+Unlike :func:`on_message_delete`, this is called regardless of the message being in the internal message cache or not.

+    :param int message_id: The message ID of the message being deleted.
+    :param int channel_id: The channel ID where the message was deleted.

+.. function:: on_raw_bulk_message_delete(message_ids, channel_id)

+    Called when a bulk delete is triggered.
+This event is called regardless of the message IDs being in the internal message cache or not.

+    :param message_ids: The message IDs that were bulk deleted.
+    :type message_ids: Set[int]
+    :param int channel_id: The channel ID where the messages were deleted.

 .. function:: on_message_edit(before, after)

     Called when a :class:`Message` receives an update event.
 If the message is not found